New images reveal massive scale of Førdefjord’s potential hyper-sedimentation

 In New York City, the approved tailings area would cover much of Lower Manhattan and extend across the East River to Brooklyn.
 The same shape mapped onto Oslo comfortably covers the city’s tallest buildings.

 Fishing associations remain worried about the waste deposit’s regulation, and have repeatedly asked the Norwegian Ministry of Trade, Industry, and Fisheries to clarify environmental monitoring and enforcement plans.
 In 2020 the Norwegian Seafood Federation (Sjømat Norge) and the Norwegian Fishermen’s Association (Norges Fiskarlag) wrote to the Ministry to raise concerns over an alleged “lack of adequate investigation of risk associated with food safety.”
-It named sodium isobutyl xanthate (SIBX) and is breakdown product carbon disulfide (CS2) as “particularly toxic,” and repeated an earlier request that “measures should be taken if/when the conditions given in the emission permit are broken.”
+It named sodium isobutyl xanthate (SIBX) and its breakdown product, carbon disulfide (CS2), as “particularly toxic,” and repeated an earlier request that “measures should be taken if/when the conditions given in the emission permit are broken.”

 “If something goes wrong with an STD [Submarine Tailings Disposal] system,” wrote MiningWatch in a 2002 review of the practice, “there is little the company, or anyone else, can do.
-The public may not even discover a problem, because it is out of sight under the sea.”
-The models might soon become very real. º
+The public may not even discover a problem, because it is out of sight under the sea.” º

 All images on this page are copyright of their respective creators and may not be reproduced for commercial or any other purposes.

 This page was edited on 16 August to change an incorrect caption under a blackmouth catshark, which had been labelled as a dogfish.
 We apologise for the error.

 The following edits were made on 9 June following an editorial review to improve the distinction across all our work between factual reporting and opinion.